ZaidShahzad/flutterflow-firebase-emulator-guide/README.md

    - Storage
      - You will need to upgrade your project to use this service.
    - Cloud Functions
      - You will need to upgrade your project to use this service.

+4. In FlutterFlow, App Settings > Firebase, Click "Generate Config Files" and deploy the rules for Firebase Storage.

 ### 4. FlutterFlow Configuration - Manual Setup (If you have not cloned the Demo App)